icefisher225/py_sockets/README.md

 Packages: strictly, caoe

-Helpful modules for using this library: multiprocessing, time, threading,
+Helpful modules for using this library: multiprocessing, time, threading

 ## Sample Code